Legal Services Consumer Panel

 Marlene has spent her career giving a voice to users of public services.
 She advises the London-wide end of life care programme, Coordinate My Care, and the Royal College of Physicians on patient and carer policy.
 She is a Trustee of the Thalidomide Trust, chairing its Health and Welfare Committee, and is a Non-executive Director of the Professional Record Standards Body for Health and Social Care.
 She was previously Director for Patients and Public in the Department of Health Informatics Directorate and Head of Policy Research and Strategy at the National Consumer Council.
 She was a member of the Civil Justice Council, the British and Irish Ombudsman Association Executive, and the National Information Governance Board.
 For 15 years she ran a support group that helped thousands of British women obtain compensation for injuries from the faulty Dalkon Shield contraceptive device.
 In 2000, she was made an OBE for services to civil justice reform.

 Catherine has extensive experience in consumer and legal policy and casework in the UK and Australia.
-Currently an Ombudsman at the Financial Ombudsman Service, she has been Chief Executive of the whistleblowing charity Public Concern at Work, the human rights charity Fair Trials International and the Consumer Law Centre, Victoria.
-Catherine has held numerous roles advising government and industry on consumers’ interests and is a former Chair of the Consumers' Federation of Australia, the national representative body for consumer organisations.
+She is currently Head of Market Affairs at the Financial Ombudsman Service, and was previously an Ombudsman.
+Catherine has been Chief Executive of the whistleblowing charity Public Concern at Work, the human rights charity Fair Trials International and the Consumer Law Centre, Victoria.
+She has held numerous roles advising government and industry on consumers' interests and is a former Chair of the Consumers' Federation of Australia, the national representative body for consumer organisations.

 Location: East Sussex